 After completing your bachelor’s degree and, if you choose, a master’s degree, you will need to obtain your doctorate in psychology via a PsyD (Doctor of Psychology) or PhD (Doctor of Philosophy in Psychology).
 While both doctoral degree types are acceptable in Mississippi, there are some differences between the PsyD and PhD in psychology degrees.
 The state of Mississippi mandates that all candidates for licensure complete an American Psychological Association (APA)-accredited doctoral program in order to become licensed.
 The length of a doctoral program is influenced by whether it includes a master’s degree and if you choose to specialize in a certain area of the field.
 That being said, a doctoral program can be completed within four to seven years.

-1. Gain two years of supervised professional experience (SPE) in your area of training.
+3. Gain two years of supervised experience in your area of training.

 All licensure candidates must complete two years, or 4,000 hours, of supervised professional experience (SPE).
 The first 2,000 hours must be during a doctoral internship.
 The second 2,000 hours of SPE must be postdoctoral and specific to the candidate’s preferred area of practice or specialization.
 Internships that were part of the doctoral course of study are NOT eligible to fulfill this postdoctoral SPE requirement.
 Similar to the internship requirement, the postdoctoral SPE must be completed within one full-time year or two half-time years and include at least two hours per week of individual supervision.
 Supervisors must meet the same licensing and employment requirements as those for an internship.
 APA-accredited programs within the state for both internships and postdoctoral experience can be found on the APA’s website.